-Sometimes advocates of developing technologies for healthy life extension are faced with the accusation that what they support is just a fear of death, like not being scared is somehow macho or brave.
+Sometimes those working in the field of rejuvenation biotechnology face the accusation that what they are doing is just a fear of death, like not being scared of age-related diseases is somehow brave.

 War used to be fashionable but now it isn’t